NehemieMbg/holbertonschool-validation/module3_task1/README.md

 - post: Create a new blog post whose filename and title come from the environment variables `POST_TITLE` and `POST_NAME`.
 - help: Display the documentation of all targets

-## **HELP Workflow**

-- Triggering the workflow, each time new code is pushed to the repo, or at least once per day.
-- In this directory, we're going to configure automatic actions to be performed when something happen to the repository.
-- Using Github Actions to ensure CI/CL pipeline (build starts, TEST, BUILD, PUSH, DEPLOY)

-==> help workflow test that help gets displayed

-## **BUILD Workflow**

-Fixing code in order to make the build command valid with github actions